 Migration and Water

-The increasing number of global water challenges and associated migration patterns – in many cases forced migration – create a strong impetus to discuss and integrate migration policy concerns in water governance at the global level.
-As part of its mandate on migration, environment and climate change, IOM has been examining the nexus between migration and freshwater governance and exploring the potential synergies between both policy domains.
-Recognized for its work in this domain, numerous contributions have been made in different fora to disseminate the knowledge, expertise and experience developed in this field.
+The intensification of water challenges and resulting migration flows have created a strong impetus to integrate migration policy concerns into water governance at the global level.
+As part of its mandate on migration, environment and climate change, IOM has been examining the nexus between migration and water governance and exploring potential synergies between both policy domains.
+As a recognized leader in this cross-cutting field, IOM has made numerous contributions across multiple fora in order disseminate expertise and knowledge on these topics.

-On 22 March 2018, the IOM celebrated World Water Day, which coincided with the 9th World Water Forum that took place in Brasilia.
-During this forum, IOM Director General Ambassador William Lacy Swing delivered this video message at the High Level Panel on Water and Migration.
-On the occasion of the 2018 World Water Day, a Special Newsdesk has been released by IOM in a collaborative effort by the WASH team of the Department of Operations and Emergencies, the Migration, Environment and Climate Change Division of the Department of Migration Management and the Media and Communication Division.
+On 22 March 2018, IOM celebrated World Water Day.
+The celebration coincided with the 9th World Water Forum that took place in Brasilia.
+During the forum, IOM Director General Ambassador William Lacy Swing delivered the following video message at the High Level Panel on Water and Migration.
+On the occasion of 2018 World Water Day, a Special Newsdesk was released by IOM in a collaborative effort by the WASH Team of the Department of Operations and Emergencies, the Migration, Environment and Climate Change Division of the Department of Migration Management, and the Media and Communication Division.

-"Wineh”, Years of Drought, is an IOM Columbia production funded by the IOM Development Fund (IDF).
+"Wineh," Years of Drought is an IOM Colombia production funded by the IOM Development Fund (IDF).

-In the desert of Guajira, the northernmost part of Colombia, problems linked to severe water scarcity have been growing for half a century, constituting the main trigger for migration in the region.
-More than 400 families living in this area suffer from drought, its consequences on the availability of natural resources and its impact on health.
-Forced to migrate to Venezuela to ensure their survival, Wayuu communities always return home due to their commitment to their ancestral heritage.
+In the desert of Guajira, located on the northernmost tip of Colombia, problems caused by severe drought have been impacting local ecosystems and communities for half a century.
+More than 400 families living in this area suffer from this water scarcity, experiencing negative impacts upon their health and the viability of natural resources.
+Forced to migrate to Venezuela in order to survive, Wayuu communities return home periodically out of their commitment to their ancestral heritage.